 That data comes in handy, and not just for patching glitches in real time.
-Back in 2013, the Tesla’s networked nature helped the company push back on a New York Times review of the Tesla Model.
-The reporter alleged that on his test drive the vehicle’s heat didn’t work, and that the car struggled to achieve 45 mph on a low battery.
-But according to Tesla’s data on the vehicle, the heat actually did work — the journalist just accidentally turned it down instead of up — and the car drove faster than 45 mph for the entire ride.
+Back in 2013, Tesla’s networked nature helped the company push back on a New York Times review of the Tesla Model.
+The reporter alleged that on his test drive the vehicle’s heat didn’t work, and that the car struggled to achieve 45 miles per hour on a low battery.
+But according to Tesla’s data on the vehicle, the heat actually did work — the journalist just accidentally turned it down instead of up — and the car drove faster than 45 miles per hour for the entire ride.
 Ultimately, the Times’ public editor concluded that the test drive was undertaken in good faith, but the journalist “left himself open to valid criticism by taking what seem to be casual and imprecise notes along the journey, unaware that his every move was being monitored.”
 In other words, he didn’t intentionally lie — but neither did Tesla’s data.

 How it uses business intelligence: Alaska Airlines has been recognized as a top airline for customers, and a major reason is the company’s willingness to adapt to an evolving digital ecosystem.
 Plagued by old technology, customers often complained to the organization about confusing and outdated processes.
 In response, Alaska Airlines established a partnership with Sabre to overhaul its methods with smoother, data-driven workflows.